msgpo/Blocker-database/README.md

 What are the benefits?
 ---------------

-* I think most stuff can be blocked by disabling javascript on websites, so instead to temporarily allow all sites access to javascript I prefer to whitelist the 'secure' ones.
-In fact this would help, because all other pages are by default blocked.
+* Personally I think [most stuff can be prevented by disabling JavaScript on a website](https://deadliestwebattacks.com/tag/javascript/).
+Instead to temporarily allow all sites access to JavaScript I prefer to whitelist only the 'secure' ones.
+In fact this [would help](https://www.whonix.org/wiki/Tor_Browser/Download_Confirmation_Screen), because all other pages are by default blocked.
 * A community based list is easier to maintain + there is less space for problems, the four eyes principle!